-Tour operators can easily come suggest you other activities and destinations you can visit on top of your gorilla safari experience
+Tour operators can easily come to suggest other activities and destinations you can visit on top of your gorilla safari experience

-Yes you may need to have Malaria tablets for a gorilla safari to any of these countries as these countries are found within the tropical belt which is prone to Malaria hence you may need to come with Malaria tablets and also insect repellent to keep away all kinds of bugs.
+These countries are found within the tropical belt which is prone to Malaria hence you may need to come with Malaria tablets and insect repellent to keep away all kinds of bugs.